Skip to main content

 Learning Objectives:

-• Formulate a plan for ensuring that DEI accountability is applied throughout the organization.
+• Choose a plan for ensuring that DEI accountability is applied throughout the organization.

 • Determine ways to help support the DEI pipeline at all stages, from entry level to within your workplaces.